nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

-1. From Figure 2.20, when Zoomaster calls parse() on user input and Parser parses it as a HelpCommand, HelpCommand will check if the details are not empty, then validate if the details match a valid command based on the current mode (not shown in diagram).
+1. From Figure 2.20, when Zoomaster calls parse() on user input and Parser parses it as a HelpCommand, HelpCommand will check if the details are not empty, then validate if the details match a valid command based on the current mode (not shown in the diagram).
 If the details are not valid, an exception is thrown.
 Zoomaster will then call the execute() method on HelpCommand.

 2. From Figure 2.21, if the details are empty, the HelpCommand will call the printHelpMessage() in Ui command without the details.
 Ui will retrieve the